Spin-current probe for phase transition in an insulator: Results

-Figure \ref{fig02}\textbf{a} shows magnetic field dependence of microwave absorption spectra for Y$_3$Fe$_5$O$_{12}$ at various temperatures, when a 5 GHz microwave is applied.
+Figure \ref{fig02}\textbf{2a} shows the magnetic field dependence of microwave absorption spectra of Y$_3$Fe$_5$O$_{12}$ at various temperatures measured when a 5 GHz microwave is applied.
 At $T$=300 K, absorption peaks appear around $H_{\rm{FMR}}=\pm$ 1.2 KOe, which correspond to ferromagnetic resonance (FMR) in the Y$_3$Fe$_5$O$_{12}$.
 With decreasing temperature, $H_{\rm{FMR}}$ is observed to slightly decrease, which is due to the temperature dependence of magnetization in the Y$_3$Fe$_5$O$_{12}$.
-The microwave absorption power $P_{\rm{ab}}$ at the $H_{\rm{FMR}}$ nearly does not depend on $T$.
+The microwave absorption power $P_{\rm{ab}}$ at $H_{\rm{FMR}}$ is almost constant with changing $T$.

-In Fig. \ref{fig02}\textbf{b}, we show the voltage $V$ generated in the Pt layer in a simple Y$_3$Fe$_5$O$_{12}$/Pt spin-pumping system without a CoO layer measured with applying a 5 GHz microwave.
+In Fig. \ref{fig02}\textbf{2b}, we show the voltage $V$ generated in the Pt layer in a simple Y$_3$Fe$_5$O$_{12}$/Pt spin-pumping system without a CoO layer measured with applying a 5 GHz microwave.
 At the FMR field $H_{\rm{FMR}}$, a clear voltage peak appears at all temperatures.
-The sign of the peak voltage $V_{\rm{ISHE}}$ is reversed by reversing the polarity of the applied magnetic field, showing that the voltage peak is due to ISHE induced by spin current pumped from the Y$_3$Fe$_5$O$_{12}$ layer.
+The sign of the peak voltage $V_{\rm{ISHE}}$ is reversed by reversing the polarity of the applied magnetic field, showing that the voltage peak is due to ISHE induced by spin current pumped from the Y$_3$Fe$_5$O$_{12}$ layer\cite{Saitoh2006,Azevedo2005,Kajiwara2010,Tserkovnyak2002,Tserkovnyak2005,Ohnuma2014}.

-Figure \ref{fig02}\textbf{e} shows temperature dependence of the peak voltage $V_{\rm{ISHE}}$ for the Y$_3$Fe$_5$O$_{12}$/Pt film without a CoO layer. $V_{\rm{ISHE}}$ decreases monotonically with decreasing the temperature at all the temperature range.
-This simple monotonic decrease is attributed mainly to the decease in the resistivity of Pt and the increase in the magnetization damping in Y$_3$Fe$_5$O$_{12}$ with decreasing temperature.
+Figure \ref{fig02}\textbf{2d} shows the temperature dependence of the peak voltage $V_{\rm{ISHE}}$ for the Y$_3$Fe$_5$O$_{12}$/Pt film without a CoO layer. $V_{\rm{ISHE}}$ decreases monotonically with decreasing the temperature.
+This monotonic decrease is attributed to the decease in the resistivity of Pt and the increase in the magnetization damping in Y$_3$Fe$_5$O$_{12}$.